diablokitty/reading_notes/201_Reading_Notes_01.md

-# Reading notes for day one of 201
+# Reading Notes for Day 1 of 201:

 Assigned reading: